m4ssive4tt4ck/tcp_ias3/readme.md

-Start Server (Has to be started first): python3 server.py <server ip> <server port>
+Start Server (Has to be started before the client): python3 server.py <server ip> <server port>